stujo/javascript-babel-tutorial/README.md

 }
 ```

-You can see that nothing has been changed in the code, this is because no transforms are applied to the code (and in this case none are needed)
+You can see that nothing has been changed in the code, this is because no transforms are applied to the code

 * [Babel CLI Usage Docs](https://babeljs.io/docs/usage/cli/)